 A majority of the demonstrators have abided by the insistence for peaceful protests, yet many have thrown rocks, lobbed burning tires or released incendiary kites that have burned acres of Israeli farmland.
 Israeli forces have shot at demonstrators with live-fire and tear gas, the kites are now being intercepted by drones.
 The scenes are sometimes chaotic and Ahmed finds out about casualties only as a Friday demonstration winds down and he has a moment to check news reports.

 Israel has maintained it has a right to use lethal force to defend its borders.
 Responding to a recent human rights report published by the UN, a spokesperson for Israeli’s Ministry of Foreign Affairs, Emmanuel Nahshon claimed the protests are staged by Hamas.
 He told the Christian Broadcasting Network, “Hamas exploits the civilians in Gaza as human shields for terrorists.”

-Ahmed is aware his longstanding commitment to non-violence is not shared by all.
-But Ahmed sees their support from groups like Hamas as bending to the impulse of those who practice non-violence, not the other way around.
-Peaceful resistance is spreading once again.
+Ahmed is aware his longstanding commitment to non-violence is not shared by all protesters, Hamas included.
+Officials in Gaza have routinely endorsed his movement.
+Ahmed sees their support as bending to the impulse of those who practice non-violence, not the other way around.

 “Our demands were simple and honorable, we want to return, we want a dignified life.
 Even those engaged in armed resistance started to understand how effective peaceful nonviolence can be,” he said.